Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-51.md

 CATALOG_OPTIMIZATION_DISABLED=1 ./bin/instance start
 ```

-It is a good idea to set `CATALOG_OPTIMIZATION_DISABLED=1` when upgrading if you get error messages related to the catalog.
+It's a good idea to set `CATALOG_OPTIMIZATION_DISABLED=1` when upgrading if you get error messages related to the catalog.